 A vulnerability in password manager KeePass (CVE-2023-32784) enables the extraction of the master password from the application's memory, allowing attackers with existing access to a vulnerable machine to retrieve the password, even when the database is locked.

-2.54.0, which is scheduled for release sometime in June '23.
+2.54.0.
 With a public PoC and no available patch, we expect to see exploitation attempts being made.

 KeePass is an open-source password manager designed to enable users to create unique passwords for each of their accounts and store them in a local database, known as a password vault.
 To ensure the security of this password vault, users need to remember a single master password that is used to unlock it and access the credentials stored within.